waiting-for-something/waiting-for-something/README.md

-⚠︎ b4 you interact with me know that i can be slow in responding, please be patient, thanks.
+⚠︎ b4 you interact w me know that i can be slow in responding, please be patient, thanks.